 Over three decades ago, a bonkers entrepreneur by the name of Alan John Hackett found an odd source of inspiration from Vanuatu tribesmen in his search for adrenaline-fuelled thrills.
-The ritual called 'land diving' was a bizarre one; it involved local men throwing themselves off specially-built structures with ropes tied around their ankles to catch them.
+The ritual called ‘land diving’ was a bizarre one; it involved local men throwing themselves off specially-built structures with ropes tied around their ankles to catch them.
+If they could have seen what the highest bungee jumps around the world looked like today, they surely would have lost their minds.

 Most people would have taken one look at those antics and dismissed them as some sort of witchcraft-inspired lunacy, but not Hackett.